mstksg/advent-of-code-2017/reflections.md

 we can do using `modClass`.  `modClass` converts an `Integral` to a `Finite n` by wrapping around values that are out of range, like a clock.

+We actually don't quite need `Finite` to do this -- we could really just use `Word8`, since addition of `Word8`s is cyclic/modular.
+I just thought using `Finite` would be a little more flexible in case we wanted to change the size of the hash size for Part 1 or something else in the future.
+It's also a nice way to try out "dependent" types for fun :)

 Note that as of the time of writing, `modClass` is not yet in any version of *finite-typelits* on Hackage, and neither is a `(//)` that would take `Finite`s.
 I'm using my own forks: